Most Famous Logos With a Face

 Logo Vegeta

 Croatian brand Vegeta also has a logo with a face but with a realistic one.
 Moreover, it is thematic because this brand belongs to Podravka, a company associated with the food industry.
 Under it, various seasonings are produced, from the packages of which everyone invariably smiles at the cook.
 The man is drawn half-turned to the viewer.
 He is wearing a cap and a neckerchief.
 One eyebrow is raised, and a gracefully curved mustache is visible above his lip.
 The left hand is shown in a gesture of approval: the thumb and index finger are brought together, and the rest are extended as if the professional recognizes the high quality of the product.
 The background is two ovals.
 The inner one is blue with a gradient.
-On it is the name of the brand, typed in an individual font.
+On it is the brand’s name, typed in an individual font.
 The letters are wide, angular, chopped.
 The outer oval is white.
 It blends perfectly with the lettering and the chef’s cap.

 Prudential